Reeeds/fhnwse/README.md

 3. The user interface displays the prediction of the desired image.
 To launch the user interface, the following must be done.
 Start Flask App:
-    1. run api/app.py in Visual Code.
+    1. run api/app.py in Visual Code (conda)
     2. app runs on http://127.0.0.1:5000/
     3. select image (Example Images in Folder fhnwse/tests/pictures)
     4. hit predict button